A Young Woman Reading (Vermeer imitator)

 A Young Woman Reading (after 1670s) is an oil on canvas painting by an unknown painter in the manner of the Dutch painter Johannes Vermeer.
 It is an example of Dutch Golden Age painting and is part of the collection of the Metropolitan Museum of Art.

 Description

 This painting by a follower of Vermeer was purchased by Jules Bache as autograph for $134,800 in 1928, and he left it to the museum (as autograph) in 1949.

 Years later it became apparent that it was a modern forgery, but the attribution to Han van Meegeren is uncertain.
-Bache had purchased it from Wildenstein who had acquired it from dr. G.A.
+Bache had purchased it from Wildenstein & Company who had acquired it from dr. G.A.
 Rademaker of The Hague.
 Bache had previously purchased two other old master paintings for similar prices which he subsequently left to the museum: